 - a.
 Additions to existing structures may be permitted by special exception within the buffer zone as long as all these conditions apply: - 1.
 Permitted to expand within the buffer zone up to 600 square feet beyond the footprint that existed on March 9, 1999. - 2.
 The expansion may only be permitted to occur away from the edge of the wetland or high water mark, except if a finding made in accordance with Section 1103.11 determines that there will be no negative impact on the wetland and a previous disturbance prior to the adoption of this Ordinance is documented, then the expansion or disturbance may occur to within 25 feet. - 3.
 There is no limit to the expansion outside the buffer zone; - 4.
-Appropriate erosion control measures must be in place prior to construction, properly inspected and maintained through stabilization, and removed with appropriate disposal of silt, debris and erosion control materials; - 5.
-Any disturbance to the surrounding buffer zone due to construction must be repaired upon completion of the project. - b.
+Appropriate erosion control measures must be in place prior to construction, properly inspected and maintained through stabilization, and removed with appropriate disposal of silt, debris and erosion control materials; - 5. any disturbance to the surrounding buffer zone due to construction must be repaired upon completion of the project. - b.
 Accessory structures may be permitted by special exception within the buffer zone as long as all these conditions apply: - 1.
 There is no land outside the buffer zone where the accessory structure could reasonably be placed; - 2.
-The accessory structure does not exceed twenty feet in height;
+The accessory structure does not exceed twenty feet in height; - 3.
+The accessory structure and associated limits of construction must be setback at least 25 feet from the delineated edge of the wetland or surface;